The heterotic G$_2$-system on 2-step nilmanifolds endowed with principal torus bundles: Introduction

+In the mathematical literature on the heterotic $\G_2$-system (see e.g.~\cite{dSGFLSE, X,DLS}), the affine connection $\nabla$ entering \eqref{hetsysIntro0} is regarded as part of the geometric data of the system and is required to satisfy the $\G_2$-instanton condition.
+From the perspective of heterotic supergravity, the choice of tangent-bundle connection is part of the formulation of the effective theory.
+In the present work we will adopt the geometric viewpoint and study solutions of \eqref{hetsysIntro0} for a prescribed instanton connection $\nabla$.

-The heterotic $\G_2$-system arises in the study of $\mathcal{N}=1$ supersymmetric compactifications of the heterotic string to three dimensions in the supergravity limit.
-In this context, the dilaton field $\phi$ is a potential for the intrinsic torsion 1-form of the $\G_2$-structure, $\tau_1=\tfrac12d\phi$, and $-\lambda^2$ is a non-zero multiple of the {\em cosmological constant} of the $3$-dimensional spacetime, which is constrained to be Minkowski (if $\lambda=0$) or Anti de Sitter (if $\lambda\neq0$) by supersymmetry and maximal symmetry \cite{X}.
-The system admits an alternative description in terms of Killing spinor equations (see e.g.~\cite{CFT,dSGFLSE,X}), and thus it can be regarded as the analogue of the Hull–Strominger system \cite{Hull,Strominger} in dimension $7$.
+The heterotic $\G_2$-system arises in the study of $\mathcal{N} = 1$ supersymmetric compactifications of the heterotic string to three dimensions in the supergravity limit, corresponding to a leading-order approximation in the $\alpha'$-expansion.
+The $\mathcal{N} = 1$ supersymmetry imposes that the dilaton field $\phi$ is a potential for the intrinsic torsion 1-form of the $\G_2$-structure, $\tau_1=\tfrac12d\phi$, and that the torsion form $\tau_0 \coloneqq \tfrac17*(\f\wedge d\f)\in C^\infty(M)$ is constant.
+Moreover, $-\tau_0^2$ is a non-zero multiple of the {\em cosmological constant} of the $3$-dimensional spacetime, which is constrained to be Minkowski (if $\tau_0=0$) or anti-de Sitter (if $\tau_0\neq0$) by supersymmetry and maximal symmetry \cite{DLS,X}.
+The system \eqref{hetsysIntro0} admits an alternative description in terms of Killing spinor equations, see e.g.~\cite{CFT,dSGFLSE,X}.
 The complete bosonic equations of heterotic supergravity were presented in \cite{MMS22} and \cite{MMS24}, where the first compactification backgrounds not locally isomorphic to a supersymmetric compactification background were obtained.